-32 How is a security interest created over earnings of a vessel, charter contracts, insurances, etc?
+How is a security interest created over earnings of a vessel, charter contracts, insurances, etc?
 How are these security interests perfected?

 Security interests over earnings of a ship, charter contracts and insurances can be created by means of an assignment.
 To be effective as a legal assignment under section 136 of the Law of Property Act 1925, the assignment must be in writing, signed by the assignor and it must be absolute, and not purporting to be by way of charge only.
 Only the benefit of an agreement may be assigned.
-In addition, written notice of the assignment must be given to the debtor (eq, the charterer in an assignment of earnings and the insurer in an assignment of insurances).
+In addition, written notice of the assignment must be given to the debtor (eg, the charterer in an assignment of earnings and the insurer in an assignment of insurances).
 If the assignment satisfies these requirements, the legal right to the debt, all legal and other remedies for the recovery of that debt and the power to give good discharge without involving the assignor, transfers to the assignee.
 If the assignment does not fulfil all of these requirements, it does not necessarily fail.
 It is likely to operate as an equitable assignment.
 The disadvantages of this are that the lender (the assignee) cannot give a good discharge for the debt without the agreement of the borrower (the assignor) and the lender cannot sue the third-party debtor without joining the borrower into the action.

 Alternatively, these security interests can be created by means of a fixed or floating charge.
-Any charges granted by UK companies over UK-flagged ships must be registered with Companies House in order to ensure they take priority.